 - 25,000 Avios – upgrade your long haul flight from premium economy to business to long haul destinations

 In the past, we’ve used Avios as part-payment for flights and for upgrades, saving ourselves thousands of pounds in travel costs.
-But without travelling regularly for the past two years, our Avios account is looking VERY sad and depleted.
+But without travelling regularly during Covid, our Avios account is looking VERY sad and depleted.
+So it’s always worth knowing how to earn Avios fast, and how to boost your earnings.

 Why I need FAST ways to earn Avios points

-Next summer, I’m planning a BIG trip with my teen to celebrate the end of A-Levels.
+This summer, I am planning a BIG road trip with my teen to celebrate the end of A-Levels.
 But after two years of pandemic living, I don’t have a BIG budget.

-If you want to know to earn Avios points fast, you need to make sure you’re signed up to the BA Executive Club.
+To start earning Avios points, you need to make sure you’re signed up to the BA Executive Club.
 Do link your account to your partners and children, so you can all earn and pool your points.
-I’m not proud so I’ve also asked my parents to pool their points with our household account.
+Anyone who lives at your address can share your Family account.

 We’ve had an Avios account since 2015, and it’s a household account.
-That means when we fly, Flea can earn Avios points, and share them with me, and I can use those points to book tickets and upgrades for us both.
-Children can’t otherwise earn or spend Avios points.
+That means when we fly, Flea earns Avios points, and shares them with me, and I can use those points to book tickets and upgrades for us both.
+This is important because children can’t otherwise earn or spend Avios points.

 1 – Groceries

-My first fast way to collect Avios points was to identify the money I *have* to spend, and how I can earn Avios from it.
+When someone asks how to collect Avios points fast, my first tip is always groceries.
+Basically, identify the money you *have* to spend, and then work out how to earn Avios from it.
 So… groceries.

 2 – Petrol